Uganda Travel Tips, Uganda Safari Advice, Uganda Safari Information.

-Uganda like any other sovereign country requires one to be in possession of her visa if he / she is to enter into her boundaries except the nationals of the Visa exempt countries.
+Uganda like any other sovereign country requires one to be in possession of her visa if he/she is to enter into her boundaries except the nationals of the Visa-exempt countries.
 Uganda Visa is secured online https://visas.immigration.go.ug/ at $50 per person and through her foreign embassies and consulates in the respective countries.

 Uganda exempts the nationals of the following countries from buying her Visa.
 These are in three categories;

-The third group comprises of other friendly countries including; Antigua, Barbados, Fiji, Grenada, Lesotho, Sierra Leone, Solomon Islands, The Grenadines, Vanuatu, Ghana, Cyprus, Bahamas, Belize, Gambia, Jamaica, Malta, Singapore and St. Vincent-Tonga.
+The third group comprises of other friendly countries including; Antigua, Barbados, Fiji, Grenada, Lesotho, Sierra Leone, Solomon Islands, The Grenadines, Vanuatu, Ghana, Cyprus, Bahamas, Belize, Gambia, Jamaica, Malta, Singapore, and St. Vincent-Tonga.

 By exemption, it means that the nationals can travel to Uganda without applying for Visa.

 Visa Duration: How long the Uganda visa last?
-How long can i stay on tour in Uganda with my Tourist Visa?
+How long can I stay on tour in Uganda with my Tourist Visa?

 The Uganda Tourist Visa lasts for 3 months – 90 days and is only limited to leisure and recreation and visiting friends and family other than work.

-Uganda requires that you get vaccinated against Yellow fever and a proof of yellow fever certificate is always presented as a must upon arrival at Entebbe International Airport.
+Uganda requires that you get vaccinated against Yellow fever and proof of yellow fever certificate is always presented as a must upon arrival at Entebbe International Airport.

 Traveling around Uganda during Uganda safaris

-Travel in Uganda during Uganda safaris is comfortable when travelling with us in our 4×4 safari Land cruisers and Safari Vans.
+Travel in Uganda during Uganda safaris is comfortable when traveling with us in our 4×4 safari Land cruisers and Safari Vans.
 The major routes connecting to various parts of the country are tarmacked.
 Murram roads then connect from the nearby towns where the tarmac stops linking to the Uganda safari destinations.
 These roads can be rough at times.
-However, the efforts are being made to replace the old roads with the new ones.
+However, efforts are being made to replace the old roads with new ones.
 Because of the varying landscape and the nature of the connecting murram roads at times, it is not advisable to drive yourself for the first time.
 Prime Uganda Safaris has expert driver guides who offer the themed interpretation and take you through the challenging road sections carefully and safely as they have the expertise in this.
 Our Uganda safari vehicles all with 4WD feature the strength to negotiate the challenging landscapes including the Kigezi highlands and Karamoja landscapes.
-This is a lovely attempt that will offer you a safe and trusted leisure and educational life time experience on Uganda safaris exploring the Pearl of Africa in detail.
+This is a lovely attempt that will offer you a safe and trusted leisure and educational lifetime experience on Uganda safaris exploring the Pearl of Africa in detail.